 March 7th urges us to get our bowl spoon ready for National Cereal Day each year!
 Since the end of the 19th century, cereal has become America’s most popular breakfast food.
-Now, not only is cereal eaten for breakfast, but it has become a popular bedtime snack.
-Some people even enjoy a… Read more…
+Read more…

 NATIONAL BE HEARD DAY

 Each year on the 7th day of March, National Be Heard Day encourages small businesses across the country to make their presence known.
-The day recognizes the over 145 million small businesses in the United States striving to be heard over the… Read more…
+The day recognizes the over 145 million small businesses in the United States striving to be heard over the big-business-dominated noise.
+Read more…

 NATIONAL FLAPJACK DAY

 March 7th delivers National Flapjack Day with piping hot flavor and goodness.
 The day honors the sturdy, wholesome cakes we’ve been cooking up for generations!
-Recipes handed down from grandmother to son and mother to daughter continue to bring smiles to… Read more…
+Recipes handed down from grandmother to son and mother to daughter continue to bring smiles to families all across the country.
+Read more…

 NATIONAL CROWN ROAST OF PORK DAY

 March 7th recognizes a delicious and elegant, savory dish on National Crown Roast of Pork Day.
 The menu calls for a beautifully set table ready to receive a feast worthy of royalty or a celebration.
-Crown roast of pork earns its name when a pork loin forms… Read more…
+Read more…

 Recipe of the Day